 While Bitstamp offers services as a regular exchange that brings buyers and sellers together.
 Coinbase is more of a brokerage exchange as it does not offer trading pairs but instead offers conversion services.
 This effectively means that it serves as a third party in crypto transactions.

 In terms of cryptocurrencies traded, Coinbase has the advantage as you can buy tons of cryptocurrencies on the platform.
 Bitstamp only supports five cryptocurrencies, which are Bitcoin, Ripple, Bitcoin Cash, Ethereum and Litecoin.

-In addition Bitstamp accepts fiat currencies with the platform supporting trades in US Dollar and Euros.
+In addition, Bitstamp accepts fiat currencies with the platform supporting trades in US Dollars and Euros.
 Coinbase supports more than six times the number of currencies as users in all 32 supported countries can purchase digicoins in their native currencies.

 Coinbase meanwhile charges around 1.50% for each transaction with cryptocurrencies, In addition, the platform charges $10 dollars for withdrawals made on its platform.
 Bitstamp is clearly the winner in this aspect as its fees are among the lowest in the market.

 Coinbase trading interface is simpler than Bitstamp which is to be expected as it is merely a brokerage exchange.
 Bitstamp has more analytical tools and charts that would be ideal for experienced traders.

 Coinbase also takes the props in terms of its mobile app as the platform has been able to develop an app liked by users.
 There have been positive reviews about the app with users citing its flexibility and ease of use.
 Bitstamp app has a good interface but does not provide an optimized experience for users.